Articles & Whitepapers

 "It's going to be a combination of rates coming down a little bit to a level that feels more acceptable and also people feeling more necessitated to move,” said Zhao, who’s optimistic conditions could improve for homebuyers.10

-In short, rates are unlikely to return to pandemic lows, currently hovering about twice as high as they were in 2021 (when they hit a low of 2.65%).
+In short, rates are unlikely to return to pandemic lows, currently hovering about twice as high as they were in 2021 (when they hit a low of 2.65 percent).
 As a result, many homeowners are experiencing a 'lock-in effect,' where they're reluctant to sell their home and purchase another due to the higher mortgage rates—impacting inventory.
 The higher rates are even giving some first time homebuyers pause, with a surprising 54 percent of surveyed Gen Z and Millennials incorrectly believing rates are at an all-time high11 (historically, rates peaked at 18.63 percent in 1981).

 With inventory low due to the 'lock-in effect' and first-time homebuyers hesitant from sticker shock, many companies are encouraging top talent to relocate by partnering with experienced relocation management teams that offer reassurance and essential support throughout the homebuying process.